NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 4/Possessed Clockwork Heap.md

 abilities_mid:
   - name: ""
   - name: "Overburden"
-    desc: "`pf2:2`  **Requirements** The infested clockwork heap's last action was a success with an infested touch Strike\n**Effect** A fragment of the infesting spirit attaches to the target's clothing or armor, making the creature encumbered.
+    desc: "`pf2:2`  **Requirements** The infested clockwork heap's last action was a success with an infested touch Strike\n\n**Effect** A fragment of the infesting spirit attaches to the target's clothing or armor, making the creature encumbered.
 The encumbered condition from Overburden disappears when the infested clockwork is destroyed or after 10 minutes, whichever comes first."

 attacks:
   - name: ""